 What is your project?

-Please shortly describe your project: what is it about? what discipline (if any)? what kind of data? etc.
+Please shortly describe your project.
+E.g., what it is about; what discipline (if any); what kind of data; current status, etc.

 What kind of support are you looking for?